opnfv/vineperf/docs/testing/user/configguide/tools.rst

 No installation is required for *pidstat*, whereas, collectd has to be installed separately.
-For installation of collectd, we recommend to follow the process described in *OPNFV-Barometer* project, which can be found here `Barometer <https://opnfv-barometer.readthedocs.io/en/latest/release/userguide>`_ recent release.
+For installation of collectd, we recommend to follow the process described in *Anuket-Barometer* project, which can be found here `Barometer <https://opnfv-barometer.readthedocs.io/en/latest/release/userguide>`_ recent release.

-VSPERF assumes that collectd is installed and configured to send metrics over localhost.
+ViNePerf assumes that collectd is installed and configured to send metrics over localhost.
 The metrics sent should be for the following categories: CPU, Processes, Interface, OVS, DPDK, Intel-RDT.